Ben Dean

 ObjectScript

-The programming language used by the InterSystems platforms that many Finvi products are built upon.
+The programming language used by the InterSystems platforms that many Finvi products are

 -